Elena Cué

-Elena Cué (born 1972) is a Spanish businesswoman, art expert and writer.
-She studied philosophy and publishes articles, and interviews world renown artists for the Spanish newspaper ABC, as well as for the US version of the Huffington Post.
+Elena Cué (Madrid,1972) is a Spanish businesswoman, art expert and writer.
+She graduated in Philosophy and Gemology, publishes articles, and interviews world renown artists for the Spanish newspaper ABC, as well as for the US version of the Huffington Post.

 Elena is the president of the Alberto and Elena Cortina Foundation, dedicated to social works.
 She manages the foundation together with her husband, the businessman Alberto Cortina.
 In October 1997, she won the Spanish shooting championship.
+In that same year, she finished as runner-up in the European championship.